-I search my brother Michael’s face in the photo, as I’ve done thousands of times before.
+Focusing on the photo, I search my older brother Michael’s face, as I’ve done thousands of times before.
 Did he have any inkling of what was coming?
 No, his grin is genuine, engaging, as though he’d just run for a touchdown with all the cheerleaders watching.
 He is relaxed, confident of his place in this world.

 My father’s arm drapes over Michael’s shoulder, claiming his oldest son.
-A thin, gold wedding band hangs loosely above Dad’s knuckle.
-Michael grips a fishing rod in his left hand.
+A thin, gold wedding band hangs above Dad’s knuckle.
+Michael grips a fishing rod loosely in his left hand.
 Life is good.
+Was good.

 I hold my phone up and snap a copy.
 Mom will never know.